Cystic fibrosis, hypertonic saline, mucociliary clearance, neutrophils and inflammation

 Medicine and Health Sciences

 Reeves EP, McCarthy C, McElvaney OJ, Vijayan MSN, White MM, Dunlea DM, Pohl K, Lacey N, McElvaney NG.
 Inhaled hypertonic saline for cystic fibrosis: Reviewing the potential evidence for modulation of neutrophil signalling and function.
-World J Crit Care Med 2015; In press
+World Journal of Critical Care Medicine.
+2015;4(3):179-91

 Creative Commons License